devops329/devops/instruction/awsCloudFormation/awsCloudFormation.md

 }
 ```

-### Definition resources to create
+### Defining resources to create

-The `Resources` section may contain one or more resources to create.
-In this case we are creating an S3 bucket.
-We start by specifying a template ID for the resource with the value of `S3Bucket`.
-The ID is only meaningful in the context of the template so that it can be referenced for creation, deletion, and use by other resources contained in the template.
-The type of the resource is defined by the [Type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) value of [AWS::S3::Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html).
-If you review the documentation for this type, you will see that it has several properties that you can set, such as the BucketName, BucketEncryption, AccessControl, and LifecycleConfiguration.
-Basically, you can create any AWS object, and you are in complete control of how the object is defined.
+The `Resources` section contains the AWS objects you want to provision.
+In this case, we are creating an S3 bucket.
+We start by specifying a **Logical ID** for the resource: `S3Bucket`.
+This ID is used within the template to reference the resource for creation, deletion, or use by other objects.

-For this example, we defined the _BucketName_ to be the value of the template parameter **MyBucketName**.
+The resource type is defined by the `Type` value: [AWS::S3::Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html).
+If you review the [Resource Type Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html), you will see various properties you can set, such as `BucketEncryption`, `AccessControl`, and `LifecycleConfiguration`.

-We also supply a general template _DeletionPolicy_ option to delete this object if the resulting CloudFormation stack is deleted.
+For this example, we set the `BucketName` property to the value of the `MyBucketName` parameter.
+We also supply a `DeletionPolicy` of `Delete` to ensure the bucket is removed if the stack is deleted.

 ```json
 "Resources": {